 When it comes to customizing a bed to be perfectly suited to you and your needs, sometimes a mattress accessory can be a perfect choice.
-However, the difference between a mattress pad and a mattress topper can be quite confusing – and sometimes, to make matters worse, the two are used interchangeably.
+However, the difference between a mattress pad vs topper can be quite confusing – and sometimes, to make matters worse, the two are used interchangeably.
 Here are the differences between the two, and the benefits and drawbacks of both.

 Why Customize Your Mattress?

 The right mattress is a key factor in getting enough, good quality sleep, while preventing issues such as back pain.
 But buying a whole new mattress can be an expensive endeavor.
 Alongside this, sometimes in rented accommodation it’s just not possible to switch out a mattress.
 In cases like these, buying a mattress accessory can be a great way to change the feel, firmness and support of the mattress without interfering with the mattress itself.